 The Current Token section allows selection of the access token for the request authorization.
 The tokens are retained by Postman after each successful authorization request approved by the user.

 Authorization tab of the new HTTP Request in Postman configured for OAuth 2.0.
-Developers can select the current token for the request and setup parameters to capture the new tokens.
+Developers can select an Access Token for the request from the list of Available Tokens.
+They can also set up parameters to capture the new tokens.

 The Configure New Token section allows capturing and naming the new tokens.
 Captured tokens will appear in the Available Tokens drop down of the Current Token section.